 Hello and welcome to the corner of cyberspace formerly occupied by the language school/training company that was JMJ Training & Development.
 It has now become the personal website of that organisation’s founder, Georgina Kirk.
 If you’ve arrived here on purpose because you know me, thank you for looking me up.
-The main reason for keeping the domain name was so I could keep the email addresses associated with it, so do please get in touch and tell me what you’ve been up to.
-If you’ve arrived here directed by a search engine, you are equally welcome and I hope you’ll find something on this site to interest you.
+The main reason for keeping the domain name was so I could keep the email address associated with it (georgie@), so do please get in touch and tell me what you’ve been up to.
+If you’ve arrived here directed by a search engine, you are equally welcome and I hope you’ll find something here to interest you.
 No more language-teaching, I’m afraid, but lots in the area of communication (see below).

 Effective communication has always been a passion of mine.
 I’m interested in language, in foreign languages and in how humans interact with each other.
 I’m also fascinated by the psychological side of how we express ourselves and relate to others.
 In the years since I closed JMJ to go travelling, I’ve learnt an enormous amount about myself and the world and my plan is to explore on this website some of the insights and ideas that have come to me, in case anyone reading may find them useful.